Vending machines can provide a variety of functions for customers.

 3. Warehouse

-Buying items for sale in bulk also need storage space.
 This can cut into the profits as a recurring cost.
-A way to eliminate this cost entirely could be to purchase wholesale products at the time of replenishing the vending machines.
+A way to eliminate this cost could be to purchase wholesale products when replenishing the vending machines.

 You can read our article How To Manage Your Vending Business With Full Peace Of Mind to get a much better idea about managing a vending machine business.